paulorfarah/Change-History-Data-to-Enhance-Class-Change-Proneness-Prediction-Models/README.md

-# Supplementary Material - Machine Learning for Change-Prone Class Prediction: A History-Based Approach
+# Supplementary Material - On the use of Change History Data to Enhance Class Change-Proneness Prediction Models

 On the use of Change History Data to Enhance Class Change-Proneness Prediction Models